Amber Diceless Roleplaying Game: Reception

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "There hasn't been an RPG quite like Amber, before or since.
+Bold though it was, the game didn't do very well commercially.
+The lack of dice became a flashpoint of controversy, with dice enthusiasts dramatically swearing off the game.
+That's a bit ridiculous, but it does get at a key hurdle Amber face: People like rolling dice.
+They've been doing it for thousands of years and a significant part of the appeal of RPGs is giving dice, often in sparkly colours, a toss."

 Community

 Despite the game's out-of-print status, a thriving convention scene exists supporting the game.
 Amber conventions, known as Ambercons, are held yearly in Massachusetts, Michigan, Portland (United States), Milton Keynes (England), Belfast (Northern Ireland) and Modena, Italy.
 Additionally, Phage Press published 12 volumes of a dedicated Amber DRPG magazine called Amberzine.
 Some Amberzine issues are still available from Phage Press.